-The Traditional Music Ensemble was established in Spring 2011 under the direction of Dr. Mark DeWitt and Grammy award-winning Cajun musician Wilson Savoy.
-In this first version of the ensemble, students are learning standard Cajun and Creole dance tunes by ear in a sort of structured jam session, sitting in a circle.
+The Traditional Music Ensemble class was established in Spring 2011 under the direction of Dr. Mark DeWitt and Grammy award-winning Cajun musician Wilson Savoy.
+In this first version of the class, students learned standard Cajun and Creole dance tunes by ear in a sort of structured jam session, sitting in a circle.
 Singing, especially in French, is also encouraged.

 Usual instrumentation includes accordion, fiddle, acoustic guitar, and upright bass, but already we have had students play instruments less frequently heard in Louisiana French music, such as the piano and the clarinet.
 Guitarists who can play lead are also welcome and will need a small amp to be heard.
 So whatever you play, come and audition for us the first week of class and show us what you got!